Ahead: Everything you need to know about Pack N Play mattresses to keep your baby safe.

 Why are Pack N Play mattresses so thin?

-When pressed out, an infant can become wedged between the mattress and the wall of the playard.
+If the mattress inside the playard is too thick, an infant can become wedged between the mattress and the wall of the playard.

 Anyone who tells you differently isn’t familiar with the scientific evidence.

-Read this heart-wrenching story about a 4.5-month-old baby.
-“Garret suffocated because of the supplemental mattress.”
+Read this heart-wrenching story about a 4.5-month-old baby: “Garret suffocated because of the supplemental mattress”

 The AAP explicitly states,